-The Whisson Lake Vineyard & Winery is located on the extreme slope of Mount Carey within the Piccadilly Valley.
-A vertigo-inducing 15-acre hillside that rises more than 615m above sea level and home to South Australia's highest elevated commercial vineyard.
+Whisson Lake is located on the slopes of Mount Carey in the Piccadilly Valley.
+It is a vertigo-inducing 15-acre hillside that rises more than 615m above sea level, which makes Whisson Lake South Australia's highest commercial vineyard.

 LOWER ALTITUDE VINEYARD 525 - 560m

 Warm north-east-facing slope, richer soil.
 This vineyard was previously an orchard and

 was referred to by farmers as the "Garden".
 We've chosen this for the name of the

 Easterly exposition but sheltered by trees to south.
 Old, very low-yielding, unirrigated